sonocotta/raspberry-media-center/README.md

 dtoverlay=hifiberry-dac
 ```

-Note that for Hat only the last line is applicable

-### DAC Configuration - HiFi-Amped Raspberry Hat
+### DAC Configuration - Amped Raspberry Hat

-Simple setup should only include single line into `/boot/config.txt`, amp will be powered on all the time by default.
+A simple setup should only include a single line into `/boot/config.txt`, the amp will be powered on all the time by default.

 ```
 dtoverlay=hifiberry-dac
 ```

-If you want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch the amp ON and OFF.
+[Revisions A and B] If you want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch the amp ON and OFF.

 Starting from revision C it will be possible to use device-tree configuration to switch the amp ON and OFF when audio is playing (it is possible in earlier revisions as well, but I didn't manage to avoid fully the speakers popping sound)